szw0407/aTrust-VPN-Open-URL-for-ShandongUniversity/README.md

 open https://tvpn.sdu.edu.cn/portal/#!/login

-login
+login.

-Then run the script.
+Download the code and double-click to run the VBS script.

 Enjoy using!

 If you have a GitHub Account, please give me a star if you like it, thanks.